 User Review( votes)

-- Course Level: The studentships are available to pursue two years Master degree programmes.
+- Course Level: Scholarships are available to pursue two years Master degree programmes.

-- Study Subject: The studentships are awarded to study any of the courses offered by the universities.
+- Study Subject: Scholarships are awarded to study any of the courses offered by the universities.

 - contribution to subsistence costs: 1,000 € per month for the entire duration of the EMLex study programme (24 months maximum)